Woluwe-Saint-Pierre

-Woluwe-Saint-Pierre (French, /fr/) (Note: Woluwe-Saint-Pierre is sometimes also spelled Woluwé-Saint-Pierre in French, with an accent on the first "e".
-Though the first version (without an accent) is the official version, the second one fits more the French pronunciation.) or Sint-Pieters-Woluwe (Dutch, /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
+Woluwe-Saint-Pierre (French, /fr/) (Note: In French, it is sometimes spelt Woluwé-Saint-Pierre (with an acute accent on the first e) to reflect the Frenchified pronunciation of what was originally a Dutch place name, but the official spelling is without an accent.) or Sint-Pieters-Woluwe (Dutch, /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the eastern part of the region, it is bordered by Etterbeek, Auderghem and Woluwe-Saint-Lambert, as well as the Flemish municipalities of Kraainem and Tervuren.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).
+The Woluwe stream, from which it takes its name, flows through the municipality.

 As of 1 January 2022, the municipality had a population of 42,216 inhabitants.
 The total area is 8.94 km2, which gives a population density of 4722 PD/km2.
 It is mostly a well-to-do residential area, which includes the wide, park-lined, Avenue de Tervueren/Tervurenlaan, and the numerous embassies located near the Square Maréchal Montgomery/Maarschalk Montgomeryplein.
-Of the three streams that once crossed the municipality, only the Woluwe, a tributary of the Senne, can still largely be seen today.

 History

 Middle Ages to 17th century

 The first appearance of the name Wolewe dates from 1117 and can be found in a charter from Forest.
-At that time, the original hamlet and its farms were dependencies of the Park Abbey near Leuven.
+At that time, the original hamlet and its farms were dependencies of Park Abbey near Leuven.
 The onset of difficulties can be traced to the middle of the 16th century, with the hostilities waged by King Philip II of Spain against the heretical Protestants and the ensuing poverty and famine took their toll on the entire population.
 Safety and prosperity returned under the reigns of Archdukes Albert VII and Isabella at the beginning of the 17th century.
 The first grand alley linking Tervuren to Brussels, then known as the "Street of the Duke", dates from that period.